stolarczykt/DevMountJob/README.md

 3. ["This could be the biggest post about Big Picture Event Storming ever!
 And with examples!"](https://mrpicky.dev/this-could-be-the-biggest-post-about-big-picture-event-storming-ever-and-with-examples/) - we start crunching the domain knowledge here.
 You can't miss it.
 4. ["Process Level Event Storming: let’s get this process started!"](https://mrpicky.dev/process-level-event-storming-lets-get-this-process-started/) - modeling sub-processes that will address our business requirements and issues.
 5. ["Design Level Event Storming with examples!"](https://mrpicky.dev/design-level-event-storming-with-examples/) - proposing some designs for our solution.
-6. First post about implementation, CQRS, Event Sourcing - it's currently being reviewed - **coming soon**.
+6. ["My first event-sourced aggregate in Ruby…"](https://mrpicky.dev/my-first-event-sourced-aggregate-in-ruby/) - the first post about the implementation, CQRS, Event Sourcing.
 7. And the following  ones - TBD.

 Subscribe to my [newsletter](https://mrpicky.dev/loot/) and be up to date with all the new posts!